stadium-software/css-utilities/README.md

 ### Line height
 Line height classes allow for increasing or decreasing the line-height attribute of displayed text
 1. Calculated as percentage of font-size
-2. Append a value to the base class name between 50 and 250 (the equivalent of line-height:0.5 to 2.5;)
+2. Append a value to the base class name between 50 and 250 (the equivalent of a line-height of 0.5 to 2.5)
 3. Increments by 10 (50, 60, 70, etc.)

 **Example class for 'line-height: 140%;' (the equivalent of 'line-height:1.4;')**